cosmos/cosmos-sdk/docs/run-node/interact-node.md

     grpcConn := grpc.Dial(
         "127.0.0.1:9090", // your gRPC server address.
         grpc.WithInsecure(), // The Cosmos SDK doesn't support any transport security mechanism.
         // This instantiates a general gRPC codec which handles proto bytes.
-We pass in a nil interface
+We pass in a nil interface registry
         // if the request/response types contain interface instead of 'nil' you should pass the application specific codec. grpc.WithDefaultCallOptions(grpc.ForceCodec(codec.NewProtoCodec(nil).GRPCCodec())),
 	)